-This increase of $2,426.8 million relates to 3 broad categories; increases of $4,220.0 million in payments pursuant to the Federal-Provincial Fiscal Arrangements Act, offset by decreases in Interest on Unmatured Debt and Interest on Other Liabilities ($1,302.0 million and $426.0 million respectively) and a decrease of $65.2 million in other statutory payments.
+This increase of $0.1 million relates to three broad categories; increases of $832.3 million in major transfers to other levels of government, an increase in authorities for direct program expenses of $4.8 million, offset by a decrease of $837.0 million in Interest on Unmatured Debt and Interest on Other Liabilities.
 Additional details are provided below.

-- Fiscal Equalization - increase of $682.7 million reflects the increase due to the 4.4% Gross Domestic Product-based escalator applied to the 2012-13 level;
+- Fiscal Equalization – An increase of $564.1 million which reflects the increase due to the 3.5% gross domestic product-based escalator applied to the 2013–14 level;

-- Territorial Financing - increase of $177.6 million is a result of new and updated data entering the formula for Territorial Formula Financing;
+- Territorial Financing – An increase of $180.9 million which is a result of new and updated data entering the formula for Territorial Formula Financing;

-- Additional Fiscal Equalization to Nova Scotia - decrease of $80.0 million due to higher growth of combined Equalization and 2005 Offshore Accord payments in the new formula compared to the formula which was in place prior to 2007;
+- Additional Fiscal Equalization to Nova Scotia – A reduction of $107.5 million in this program, which ensures that there is no reduction in Equalization and 2005 Offshore Accord Offset Payments due to the new formula for Equalization (2007), is due to higher growth of combined Equalization and 2005 Offshore Accord payments in the new formula compared to the formula which was in place prior to 2007;

-- Interest on Other Liabilities - decrease of $426.0 million to reflect the decrease in the average long-term bond rate forecast for 2013-14, which is used to calculate interest on the public sector pension obligations pertaining to service before April 1, 2000.
+- Other Interest Costs – A reduction of $583 million which is due to a decrease in the average Government of Canada long-term bond rate, which is used to calculate interest on the public sector pension obligations pertaining to service pre-April 1, 2000.

-Other Statutory Authorities at the end of the first quarter of fiscal year 2013-14 are ($7.1 million) as compared to $58.1 million at the same period in 2012-13, representing a decrease of $65.2 million.
-This decrease is primarily due to the net effect of the following factors:
+Authorities for direct program expenses at the end of the first quarter of fiscal year 2014-15 are $646.4 million as compared to $641.6 million at the same period in 2013-14, representing an increase of $4.8 million.
+This increase is primarily due to the net effect of the following factors:

 Non-budgetary authorities related to the value of loans disbursed to Crown Corporations participating in the Crown Borrowing Framework are not reflected in the Estimates.
 The gross borrowing requirements for Crown Corporations are driven by the need to match the term and structure of the borrowing requirements of corporations’ clients.
 These activities are influenced by current, and expectations of future, economic conditions and can vary greatly over a short period of time.
 For example, if clients of the Crown Corporation are seeking short-term, floating rate loans, the Crown Corporation will seek to match that with short-term borrowings from the government.
 This will result in the loan being refinanced several times through the year, with higher gross borrowings associated with a smaller net borrowing amount.
 This can change very quickly should market conditions suggest interest rates are going to rise and their clients seek to lock in their borrowing costs through longer term borrowings.
 As such, there can be very large and significant variances both inter-year and intra-year.
 Given the risk of forecast inaccuracy and that the gross advances to Crown Corporations are a non-budgetary item and do not impact on the net-debt of the government, the Department only reports on actual borrowings by the Crown Corporations.